April 15, 2020 • 19 min listen

 Technical interviewers should ideally be senior and mid-level developers working on projects that may probably end up working with the candidate being interviewed.
 This is because it’s so important to make sure that the current team is going to work well with the potential new developer.
 So, initiate a discussion between them early on.

-Based on the previously gathered data, interviews, tests, the interaction between the current team and the candidate should clear any last questions for you.
+Based on the previously gathered data, interviews, and tests, the interaction between the current team and the candidate should clear any last questions for you.
 And I mean questions such as whether his personality fits with the company culture or if he can actually add value to the project with his current knowledge and skills.
 I believe that the current employees are the best representatives of the company culture and have the best position to determine if the candidate is a match.

 This exchange should also allow the candidate to get a sense of how well he would feel within the company and the team he’ll end up working with.
 In addition to that, the candidate will also gain a full understanding of what will be expected of him as well as the type of project he may get involved in.